-- 1. The clinical component of a course is graded as satisfactory plus (S+), satisfactory (S), or unsatisfactory (U) for each nursing course. - 2.
+- 1. The clinical component of a course is graded as satisfactory plus (S+), satisfactory (S), needs improvement (NI), or unsatisfactory (U) for each nursing course. - 2.
 Students must receive a minimum clinical grade of S, and Complete for simulation, in order to pass a nursing course with a clinical component, regardless of the academic grade earned. - 3.
 Clinical performance is determined by the instructor's observations and is documented on the clinical evaluation tool (CET) which are shared with and signed by students at mid-term and end of semester. - 4.
 Preparation time for each clinical experience is NOT always included in the clinical hours for each course.
 It may be necessary for the student to obtain his/her clinical assignment prior to the assigned clinical hours, and to prepare for the clinical experience with written work, such as a care plan.
-Under NO circumstances should a student be in a clinical setting without the prior knowledge and approval of the nursing faculty - 1.
+Under NO circumstances should a student be in a clinical setting without the prior knowledge and approval of the nursing faculty. - 5.
+Notification of being late or not able to attend clinical, lab, or simulation must be made at least one hour before the start of the applicable clinical experience.
+The faculty may modify the time frame for extenuating circumstances. - 6.
 Unsatisfactory Clinical Practice - a.
 Definition: The student is not meeting the course objectives. - b.
-Examples of unsatisfactory clinical practice include but are not limited to: - i. failure to meet course objectives - ii. late to clinical, laboratory, or simulation without prior notice to the applicable clinical/laboratory/simulation faculty - iii. repeated mistakes - iv. late submissions of assignments - v. failure to meet the dress code policy - c.
-The clinical/laboratory/simulation faculty will complete the Unsatisfactory Clinical PracticeForm, go over the form with the student and discuss expectations for improvement, have the student sign the form, and attach the form to the student's clinical evaluation tool (CET) for that course.
+Examples of unsatisfactory clinical practice include but are not limited to: - i. does not to meet course clinical objectives - ii. late to clinical, laboratory, or simulation without prior notice to the applicable clinical/laboratory/simulation faculty - iii. repeated mistakes - iv. late submission of clinical assignments - v. does not meet the dress code policy - c.
+The clinical/laboratory/simulation faculty will complete the Unsatisfactory Clinical Practice Form, go over the form with the student and discuss expectations for improvement, have the student sign the form, and attach the form to the student's clinical evaluation tool (CET) for that course. - 7.
+Unsafe Clinical Practice - a.
+Definition: An action is considered unsafe if the student is not meeting the minimum expectations for clinical performance, and or the client, client's family, student, faculty, healthcare agency, or college are harmed (perceived or actual) or placed in jeopardy. - b.
+Examples of unsafe clinical practice include but are not limited to: - i.
+Student is not in compliance with hospital/college requirements to attend clinical. - ii.
+Student did not follow or practice in accordance with: